gristlabs/grist-help/help/widget-custom.md

 <script src="https://docs.getgrist.com/grist-plugin-api.js"></script>
 ```

-This makes a `grist` javascript object available.
-To initialize it,
+This makes a global `grist` javascript object available.
+To
-and get access to the Grist document, call:
+initialize it, and get access to the Grist document, call:

 ```
 grist.ready();
-var api = grist.rpc.getStub("GristDocAPI@grist", grist.checkers.GristDocAPI);
 ```

-The `api` object supports the following methods:
+You can now call the following methods on `grist.docApi`:

  * `listTables`: returns a promise for a list of strings, containing the
    ids of every table in the document.